 Plan to spend your second day on the Road to Hana, a bucket-list excursion in remote eastern Maui.

 Famous for its hairpin turns, high cliffs, and lush rainforests, the Road to Hana is one of the best things to do in Maui.
 You can drive it yourself or book a full-day guided excursion if you prefer to sit back and enjoy the scenery, plus the traffic can be heavy in peak season.

 Some of the highlights along the way include waterfalls like Twin Falls and Waikani Falls, the botanical Garden of Eden, and the black sand beach at Wai’ānapanapa State Park.

 When you arrive in remote Hana at the eastern tip of Maui, visit the Hana Cultural Center to learn more about the traditional Hawaiian way of life, grab lunch from one of the local food trucks, or check out the surf at Koki Beach Park and Hana Bay Beach Park.

 See the falls beyond Hana

 Some of the best waterfalls in the area are just past Hana Town.
 Stop at Wailua Falls for an 80-foot drop and swimming pond.
 Or head into the Kipahulu district of Haleakala National Park for the Seven Sacred Pools at Ohe’o.
 This series of small cascades and pools is the perfect place for a relaxing swim.

 Day 3 — Kaanapali and Lahaina

-Spend a day in West Maui soaking up the history of Lahaina and the oceanfront in Kaanapali.
+Spend one of your 5 days in West Maui soaking up the history of Lahaina and the oceanfront in Kaanapali.